pnp/powerplatform-samples/samples/live-avatars/readme.md

-# ChuckNorrisIO
+# Live Avatar

 ## Summary

-This sample illustrates how to get a Chuck Norris joke via the **Chuck Norris IO (IndependentPublisher)** connector.
+This sample illustrates how to use OpenAI services in Power Apps to generate answers to questions and visualize them with **Live Avatars** generated with the Text-to-Speech services on Azure.

 ![picture of the sample](assets/ChuckNorris.png)